This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - 1 ounce raw, local honey

-- 1 ounce extra virgin olive oil with ½ tsp Italian Herbs
+- 1 ounce extra virgin olive oil with ½ teaspoon Italian Herbs

 - Put the board where you'll be serving the charcuterie and cheese.
 Once assembled the board will be heavy and too dangerous to move, so make sure it's in a safe, flat, and sturdy place before you start.